snikproject/graph/README.md

 If you notice different behaviour on your browser, i.e. your browser is newer and doesn't work or older and does work, please create an issue.

 ## Development

-### Development Requirements

-* development on Linux or Mac OS is preferred.
-If you use Windows, you need to make sure all the tools (git, wget, npm, a text editor that handles different line endings and UTF8 encoding) are installed and the paths are properly configured
-* a Linux compatible command line interface, e.g. a Linux shell or Git Bash on Windows
-* npm installed and the paths configured so that it can be executed via `npm`
-* wget installed

 ### Setup
 1. `git clone` this repository